 Ambrette seed, which acts as a musk for a silky layer over the entire fragrance.

-Heart Notes: Iris, lily, rose, and galbanum
+Heart Notes: Orris, galbanum, lily, and rose

-Base Notes: Atlas cedar, patchouli, musk, and vanilla
+Base Notes: Cedarwood, musk, patchouli, and vanilla